-The latest assessment carried out in 2016 indicates that the stock is significantly overfished and subject to significant overfishing and has been in this state since the late 1980s.
+The latest assessment carried out in 2016 indicates that the stock is significantly overfished (and below any proxy for biomass limit) and is subject to significant overfishing and has been in this state since the late 80s.
 Projections suggest that reducing fishing mortality by 20% could return spawning biomass to the levels seen in the late 80s within 8-12 years.
-The ICCAT Scientific Committee noted in 2016 that fish less than three years old (mostly juvenile) usually represent 50-70% of the total yearly catches in terms of numbers.
+The Scientific Committee noted in 2016 that fish less than three years old (mostly juvenile) usually represent 50-70% of the total yearly catches in terms of numbers.
+Catches in recent years have decreased to approximately 10,000t but the preliminary catch for 2017 was 8,402 t, the lowest since 1983.
 A 15 year recovery plan began in 2017, continuing to 2031, with the goal of achieving the target stock status (Bmsy) with 60% probability - it is too early to assess the effect of these measures on the stock.
 Among the measures, the plan includes: a total allowable catch (including bycatch) reducing by 3% each year from 2018-2022, a capacity limitation for the duration of the plan, a limit on the number of fishing vessels authorised to fish for Mediterranean swordfish, a 3 month closure for all vessels, and a simultaneous 2 month closure for longliners targeting Mediterranean albacore.
-Pelagic longlining in the ICCAT area and Mediterranean can be associated with significant bycatch of other billfish and vulnerable species such as sharks, turtles and seabirds.
+Pelagic longlining in the ICCAT area/Mediterranean can be associated with significant bycatch of other billfish and vulnerable species such as sharks, turtles and seabirds.
 Whilst some mitigation measures are in place, their effectiveness has not been evaluated and better data collection & reporting is needed.
 Observer coverage is 5% on large longliners, yet this is not being complied with by several countries and 20% coverage is recommended.

 Swordfish is the only member of the family Xiphiidae.
 It is a highly migratory species, moving towards temperate or cold waters in summer to feed and returning to warmer waters to spawn.
 They are apex predators that feed opportunistically.
 Squids and fishes are major prey items.
 In the Atlantic, spawning takes place in spring in the southern Sargasso Sea.
 In the Pacific, spawning occurs during spring and summer, and in the Mediterranean between June-August.
 Usually solitary, it forms large schools during spawning.
 A fast growing fish, swordfish begin to mature at two years of age, when they are about 150 to 170 cm in length, and by age four all are mature.
 They can attain a maximum size of 4.5m and a weight of 650kg.
 Swordfish tolerate temperatures of about 5 to 27C, but their optimum range is about 18 to 22C, and larvae have been found only at temperatures exceeding 24C.